Musab-Hassan/slickscrolljs/docs/docs/#2 - Offsets.md

 </body>
 ```

-To give the `#back-image` element 80% of the vertical scrolling speed, we use the following options.
+To give the `#back-image` element 80% of the vertical scrolling speed, the following options can be used.

 ```javascript
 slick.momentumScroll({